izandla zethu means in the isiXhosa language: our hands.

 "First, I wanted to find out in a jewellery course for interested young people, how much interest and talent there was among the young people . . . and was completely surprised by the sudden 'drive' our idea got.
 So in just a few weeks, we set up a small team, found rooms together with masifunde and started making jewels out of locally available materials.
 Almost at the same time, we built an online Shop, in which we offer the handmade products.

 As the main material we use corrugated iron, which residents in South Africa's townships often use to build their huts.
 We shape and work with the corrugated iron, which basically symbolizes the poverty in these places and turn it into wonderful pieces of jewellery.

-As an independent team, Luvuyo, Pamela, Vuyokazi and Quenny are now crafting necklaces, earrings, bracelets and key rings from these very special materials, under the guidance of Phelelani, our trainer.
+As an independent team, our trainees are now crafting necklaces, earrings, bracelets and key rings from these very special materials, under the guidance of Phelelani, our trainer.

 The team packs these handmade companions very creatively and sends each package with a personal greeting on their journey to the customers

 . . . we have built up such a wonderful team in no time and together we have designed a collection that we offer for sale and which has already received a lot of positive response . . .
 I'm actually a bit proud of that."